veryMaker/signum-node/CONTRIBUTING.md

 * Commit your work to the branch

-* Open a GitHub pull request to merge the branch into master
+* Open a GitHub pull request to merge the branch into `develop`

 * A minimum of 2 approving reviews are required to merge.
 Squash merges are preferred unless there are very few commits to merge